In 6 Conflict Areas Between Teams, I shared the importance of ‘interface goals’ and having a process for the team to:

 - On a scale of 1 – 10, with 10 being absolute and 1 being the opposite, how sure are we that is is worth the time and effort to improve?
 What evidence do we have to support our response?

 - How will know notice or what will be the smallest clue of progress?

-- What steps are we willing to take to increase what is working after this meeting?
+- What steps will we take to increase what is working after this meeting?

-- What steps are we willing to take to decrease what is not working after this meeting?
+- What steps will we take to decrease what is not working after this meeting?

 Team Building Process

 - Overview of the process, what makes this important, and how this will be followed-up and continued.